-Experience Rating in LMCIT's Liability and Work Comp PremiumsPublished Oct 31, 2014
+Experience Rating in LMCIT's Liability And Workers' Compensation PremiumsPublished Jan 11, 2017

 Understand League of Minnesota Cities Insurance Trust’s (LMCIT’s) experience rating formula, which compares the city’s actual loss history with the amount of losses that would be expected for a city of that size, if the city were a perfectly average LMCIT member.
 Learn how the comparison is used to adjust the city’s future premiums above or below the average.

-Understand the structure of city volunteer or paid-on-call fire departments and their basic management challenges in personnel, finances, and facility safety.
-Discusses optional organization as a consolidated department, powers of members of a volunteer fire relief association contrasted with employees of the city fire department, and links to sample ordinances for fire charges, a fire service contract between a city and town, and several management policies.
+This memo outlines the structure of city volunteer or paid-on-call fire departments and their basic management challenges in personnel, finances, and facility safety.
+It also discusses optional organization as a consolidated department, powers of members of a volunteer fire relief association contrasted with employees of the city fire department, the Insurance Services Office (ISO) fire protection rating system, and links to model ordinances for fire charges, a fire service contract between a city and town, and several management policies.

 Learn how to protect city drivers from the deadly effects of driver fatigue.
 Understand what causes it and what you can to prevent it or reduce the risk, even as you may face pressure to provide quality service while your resources diminish.

 Understand different forms of cooperation such as mutual aid agreements, joint powers contracts, service contracts, and contracts for shared resources or personnel.
 Read about common pitfalls and learn recommended provisions for minimizing claims and managing your liability risks.
 This memo includes sample hold-harmless contract language and links to model agreements.

 Land Use Conditional Use PermitsPublished Sep 8, 2008